-"Vouchsafe thine aid, Almighty Father of the Universe, to this our present convention, and grant that this candidate for Masonry may dedicate and devote his life to thy service, and become a true and faithful brother among us!
+"Vouchsafe thine aid, Almighty Father of the Universe, to this our present convention, and grant that this candidate for Masonry may dedicate and devote his life to thy service, and become a true and faithful Brother among us!
 Endue him with a competence of thy divine wisdom, that by the secrets of this our art, he may be better enabled to display the beauties of godliness, to the honour of thy holy name!
 So mote it be."

-It is a duty incumbent on every Master of a lodge, before the ceremony of initiation takes place, to inform the candidate of the purpose and design of the institution;3 to explain the nature of his solemn engagements; and, in a manner peculiar to Masons alone, to require his cheerful acquiescence to the duties of morality and virtue, and all the sacred tenets of the order.
+It is a duty incumbent on every Master of a Lodge, before the ceremony of initiation takes place, to inform the candidate of the purpose and design of the Institution; to explain the nature of his solemn engagements;